“Row row, row your boat gently down the stream, merrily merrily merrily, merrily life is but a dream”.

 Coming back to my recipe.
 I have always loved the subtle ginger and this cookie has taken my fancy and often dotes my cookie jar.
 I had tasted the store brought cookies and was repelled by its toughness and zero crunchiness.
 It was too tough to bite.
 Ginger cookies are ought to be crunchy.
-This cookies are flavored with both ginger and cinnamon.
+This cookies are flavoured with both ginger and cinnamon.

-1 cup brown sugar
+- ½ cup packed light brown sugar

 - 1large egg

 - In a medium bowl, whisk together the flour, ginger, cinnamon, cloves, baking soda, and salt.
 Set aside.Using an electric mixer, beat½ cup of the granulated sugar, brown sugar and butter until light and fluffy, 3-5 minutes.
 Add the egg and beat until frothy add the molasses, mix well and scrape down the sides of the bowl again.

 - Add the dry ingredients, then mix on low speed until just incorporated.
 Do not over mix.
 The dough will be very soft; refrigerate it for about one hour, or until firm enough to roll.

 - Set rack in the middle of the oven and preheat the oven to 175 "C. Line a baking sheet.